Cases

 Aboriginal or Torres Strait Islander question

 For assisting in the provision of cultural support you must specify if any of the group is of Aboriginal or Torres Strait Islander origin.
 If yes, this question will be asked for each individual in the case with an additional question asking if 'culturally specific support' is needed.
-If the response is yes, a reminder will appear to 'Please add a Need/Task record to manage it' prompting you to add a Need/Task for the case using the 'A&TSI Specific Referral' category for assignment to DFFH.
+If the response is yes, a reminder will appear to 'Please add a Need/Task record to manage it' prompting you to add a Need/Task for the case using the 'A&TSI Specific Referral' category for assignment to the responsible external agency.

 Aborignal or Torres Strait Islander question

-The first contact you add will be the primary contact.
 You can add multiple primary contacts to the case if needed by clicking the Add Another button directly under the applicant form.

 Affected Persons section

-When completing the primary contact sub-form:
+When completing the Persons sub-form:

-1. You may search for existing primary contacts — this searches only the current event, and allows you to avoid duplicates.
+1. You may Search for existing primary contacts — this searches only the current event, and allows you to avoid duplicates.

 1. Use address of property in this case — this will use the case's primary property address which will be entered later